Table of Contents

 Lumbini

-Nestled in the southwestern plains of Nepal, close to the Indian border lies a place of profound significance, both culturally and spiritually – Lumbini.
-This unassuming town is where the revered Prince Siddhartha Gautama, later known as Buddha, was born.
+Nestled in the southwestern plains of Nepal, close to the Indian border, lies a place of profound significance, both culturally and spiritually: Lumbini.
+This is where the revered Prince Siddhartha Gautama, later known as Buddha, was born.
 It’s a must-visit destination for those exploring and discovering Nepal’s rich heritage.

-Apart from the temple, Lumbini offers more gems to uncover.
-The Lumbini Museum provides a comprehensive insight into Buddhism’s history and evolution, so it’s a must-visit for history enthusiasts.
-The Eternal Peace Flame, a symbol of global harmony, is another spot where you can take a moment to reflect.
+Apart from the temple, the Lumbini Museum provides an insight into Buddhism’s history and evolution, so it’s a must-visit for history enthusiasts.
+And, the Eternal Peace Flame is a symbol of global harmony, so worth seeing.

-While in Lumbini you can rent a bicycle and explore the lush Lumbini Development Zone, taking in the beautiful monasteries built by different Buddhist countries.
-Each one offers a unique architectural style and spiritual experience.
+You can also explore the Lumbini Development Zone, seeing the beautiful monasteries built by different Buddhist countries.
+Each one offers a unique architectural style.

 Cable Car up to Manakamana Temple

-As you ascend the cable car, suspended high above lush valleys & terraced fields, you’ll be treated to breathtaking views of the Trishuli River below.
+As the cable car takes you up, you’ll be suspended high above lush valleys & terraced fields, and treated to views of the Trishuli River below.

-Even as a non-Hindu, this was a remarkable experience not only to connect with Nepal’s religious heritage but also to witness locals filling the town to show their dedication.
+Even as a non-Hindu, this was a great experience not only to connect with Nepal’s religious heritage but also to witness locals filling the town to show their dedication.

-However, when I visited Manakamana it was only a few months after the severe earthquakes in 2015.
-My friend Bianca and I wanted to take this trip to help local businesses get back on their feet after such a significant drop in tourism.
+However, when I visited Manakamana, it was only a few months after the severe earthquakes in 2015.
+My friend and I wanted to take this trip to help local businesses get back on their feet after such a massive drop in tourism.

-Our local friend Krishna, who had organized the trip, only thought to casually mention that the temple was “little bit damaged” once we arrived in Manakamana.
-But “little bit” was an understatement, the temple was destroyed and there was certainly nothing to see from the outside!
+Our local friend Krishna, who had organised the trip, only thought to casually mention that the temple was “little bit damaged” once we arrived in Manakamana.
+But “little bit” was an understatement; the temple was destroyed, and there was certainly nothing to see from the outside!

-Beyond the Temple, this picturesque town offers more to discover.
-Visitors can enjoy leisurely strolls through charming streets, explore local markets, and taste traditional Nepali food.
-For nature lovers, there are nearby hiking trails through lush forests, villages, and plenty of scenic viewpoints.
+Beyond the Temple, the town is beautiful, and visitors can enjoy strolls through charming streets, explore local markets, and taste traditional Nepali food.
+For those who love hiking, there are nearby hiking trails through lush forests, villages, and plenty of scenic viewpoints.
 It’s hard to ever tire of Nepal’s beautiful countryside.

-A one-night stay in Manakamana will be sufficient to admire the temple, enjoy a hike, and take in all the stunning views.
+A one-night stay in Manakamana will be sufficient to see the temple, enjoy a hike, and take in all the stunning views.

 Gorkha

-Gorkha is a town steeped in history and natural beauty, making it a great destination for travellers.
+Gorkha is a town full of history and natural beauty, making it a great destination for travellers.
 Renowned as the birthplace of King Prithvi Narayan Shah, the founder of modern Nepal, Gorkha boasts a rich historical heritage.

-The Gorkha Durbar (Gorkha Palace), built in the 17th century is perched on a hill and offers panoramic views of the Himalayas.
+The Gorkha Durbar (Gorkha Palace), built in the 17th century, is perched on a hill and offers beautiful views of the Himalayas.
 This is the oldest palace in Nepal and was home to Nepal’s first king.
-To enter the palace you’ll need to walk up many steps but the views from the top are well worth it.
+To enter the palace, you’ll need to walk up many steps, but the views from the top make it worth the effort.

-To plan ahead and have accommodation pre-booked before arriving in Manakamana and Gorkha, check out booking.com for the best deals or talk with your local Nepalese travel agent.
+To plan ahead and have accommodation pre-booked before arriving in Manakamana and Gorkha, click here to find the best deals or talk with your local Nepalese travel agent in Kathmandu.

 Chitwan National Park

-Chitwan is located 158km away from Kathmandu and in ‘Nepal time’ it can take up to 6 hours to reach by bus.
-There’s no airport in Chitwan so if you’re coming from Kathmandu a bus or private car will be your only option.
+Chitwan is located 158km away from Kathmandu, and in ‘Nepal time’ it can take up to 6 hours to reach by bus.
+The closest airport to Chitwan National Park is Bharatpur Airport (BHR).
+These are the two best travel options if coming from Kathmandu.

-When discovering Nepal experiencing the lush and remote jungle in Chitwan is a true paradise for wildlife enthusiasts.
-Chitwan National Park is a UNESCO World Heritage site and this biodiverse sanctuary offers a rare opportunity to witness Bengal tigers, one-horned rhinoceroses, and a vibrant array of birdlife in their natural habitats.
+When discovering Nepal, experiencing the lush and remote jungle in Chitwan is a true paradise for wildlife lovers.
+Chitwan National Park is a UNESCO World Heritage site, and here you’ll get the rare opportunity to witness Bengal tigers, one-horned rhinoceroses, and hundreds of different bird species in their natural habitats.

-While the park is known for its elephant safaris, I believe it’s crucial for travellers to prioritize ethical tourism practices.
-Looking back I’m sure we’ve all made these mistakes, but with so much information available now, ensuring that any interactions with elephants prioritize their well-being is essential.
+While the park is known for its elephant safaris, I believe travellers must prioritise ethical tourism practices.
+Looking back, I’m sure we’ve all made these mistakes, but with so much information available now, ensuring that any interactions with elephants prioritise their well-being is essential.
 Avoid activities that exploit or harm these beautiful creatures.

-The Narayani River runs through Chitwan National Park and the river banks host the perfect spot for an afternoon drink.
+The Narayani River runs through Chitwan National Park, and the riverbank is the perfect spot for an afternoon drink.
 Plus, there’s a good chance you’ll see Crocodiles swimming by.

-Chitwan National Park offers a variety of accommodation options that suit most budgets, click here to be taken to booking.com
+Chitwan National Park offers a variety of accommodation options that suit most budgets, click here to take a look.

 Trekking in Nepal

-Trekking in Nepal is a life-affirming adventure that may be the biggest reason travellers from around the world visit Nepal.
-With its rugged Himalayan terrain, dramatic landscapes, and a network of trails that traverse through remote villages, Nepal offers a trekking experience like no other.
+Trekking in Nepal is a life-changing adventure that may be the biggest reason travellers from around the world visit Nepal.
+With its rugged Himalayan terrain, dramatic landscapes, and a network of trails that pass through remote villages, Nepal offers a trekking experience like no other.

-Whether you’re discovering Nepal to embark on the iconic Everest Base Camp trek, the serene Annapurna Circuit, or exploring one of the lesser-known routes, the journey through Nepal’s mountains promises breathtaking views, encounters with diverse cultures, and a real connection with nature that will stay with you always.
+Whether you’re discovering Nepal to take on the iconic Everest Base Camp trek, the stunning Annapurna Circuit, or exploring one of the lesser-known routes, the journey through Nepal’s mountains promises breathtaking views, encounters with diverse cultures, and a real connection with nature.

 My husband and I completed the Annapurna Base Camp trek in 2019.
 This trip is a story in itself, so click here to read my full article.

-The best times of year to trek in Nepal are April/May or September/October.
+The best times of year to trek in Nepal are April/May or October/November.

 In Conclusion

-For anyone embarking on a journey of discovering Nepal it’ll be an unforgettable experience that will leave an indelible mark on the soul.
-From the spiritual heart of Lumbini to the soaring peaks of the Himalayas.
-Nepal’s diverse tapestry of experiences is bound to inspire.
-As this remarkable nation, relatively untouched by Western influence, continues to preserve its rich traditions and values, every corner unveils a unique facet of its cultural tapestry.
+For anyone considering discovering Nepal, it’ll be an unforgettable experience that will leave an indelible mark on the soul.
+From the spiritual heart of Lumbini to the massive peaks of the Himalayas.
+The amount of diverse experiences in Nepal is wild, and I can promise you that one trip won’t be enough.

-This guide encourages you to venture out and explore the breathtaking landscapes, serene villages, and remarkable history that await in every corner of Nepal.
-Whether you’re trekking through the rugged Himalayan trails, engaging with local communities, or immersing yourself in the natural beauty, Nepal’s allure knows no bounds.
+I hope this guide encourages you to venture out beyond Kathmandu and explore the stunning landscapes, local villages, and remarkable history that await in every corner of Nepal.

 If you need more assistance or inspiration for planning your trip to Nepal, click here for my in-depth travel guide to visiting Nepal.